24 Apr The Benefits of Turmeric and curcumin

-Free radicals are elements produced during normal metabolic processes within the body, such as transfering food into energy.
+Free radicals are elements produced during normal metabolic processes within the body, such as transferring food into energy.
 If there is an imbalance between these free radicals and antioxidants, this causes a highly reactive scenario resulting in oxidative stress.
 This stress causes damage to important substances within the body, including cells, protein and DNA, and is thought to be a contributing factor to various diseases and accelerated ageing.
 6,7

-Antioxidants provide your body with the internal protection it needs, and curcumin is a potent provider of this specific support, helping to neutralise free radicals through its unique chemical structure.8 In turn, this amazing natural extract helps two-fold – not only helping to restore the balance within the body, but also to stimulate your in-built antioxidant defences.
+Antioxidants provide your body with the internal protection it needs, and curcumin is a potent provider of this specific support, helping to neutralise free radicals through its unique chemical structure.8 In turn, this amazing natural extract helps two-fold – not only helping to restore the balance within the body but also to stimulate your in-built antioxidant defences.

 SUPPLEMENTING WITH CURCUMIN